Onion

 But sometimes I make onion pakora in the rainy season with roti

-and chutney
+and chutney,

-to your unexpected coming guests :)
+to your unexpected guests :)

 Tips to make the best Onion Pakora: